 In 1956 a women's hospital was established at Inverforth House.

-Manor House Hospital opened a new four-storey wing with 52 beds and an operating theatre in 1969.
+In 1969 a new four-storey wing with 52 beds and an operating theatre was opened.

 In 1996 the Industrial Orthopaedic Society changed its name to Manor House Friendly Society.